rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

     zTRANSFER-ENCODING: asdf.
     Content-Type: <invalid_value>

-    # X-Forwarded-Override: supported by GCP buckets
+    # X-Method-Override: supported by GCP buckets
-    X-Forwarded-Override: HEAD if cached, returns an empty response
+    X-Method-Override: HEAD if cached, returns an empty response
-    X-Forwarded-Override: PURGE, try if enabled.
+    X-Method-Override: PURGE, try if enabled.

 Find other targets using GCP buckets and test
 Moral of the story, brute force cache poisoning headers

+# x-forwarded-scheme on Rails Applications

     X-Forwarded-Scheme - Rack Middleware
     X-Forwarded-Scheme: http        results into a 301 redirect to the same location.